TheMarlboroMan/dfw-jumpstart/README.md

 - About unlinking channels:
 	- Unlink does not affect the real channel.
-	- Unlink signals YOU that you should not use the channel.
+	- Unlink signals the developer (that is, YOU) that the channel should not be used.
 	- If in doubt, use the audio_channel_safe class.
 It will throw if you mess up.
 	- With long lived and unmonitored channels, your unlinked channel may end up linked to a channel used by another entity.
 That's actually ok